Shopify/liquid/_tags/control-flow.md

 redirect_from: /tags/
 ---

-Control flow tags can change the information Liquid shows using programming logic.
+Control flow tags create conditions that decide whether blocks of Liquid code get executed.

 ## if